| Britannia Beach Community

 and stakeholder groups will be given time to provide short overviews

 of the issue as they are seen from their perspectives.
+Each team will present their works-in-progress to the stakeholders

 at least once during the four days.
 This presentation will allow